leonp/leonp.github.io/about/index.md

 title: About
 layout: default
 nav-weight: 6
-img: leon-6.jpg
+img: lp-library2.jpg
-alt: Leon Paternoster (by Esme Paternoster)
+alt: Leon Paternoster
 description: "I&#8217;ve got several years&#8217; experience of building fast and secure websites and apps.
 I specialise in moving services, such as self-service, document storage and library management systems, from clients to the cloud."
 ---